 But movies being the most popular, easy and accessible option, I would find myself getting that loner ticket the most often in this space.
 It used to suck early on – the window guy would ask me again, “Ek hi ticket chaahiye?”
 (You want only one ticket?), I would nod stoically, he would ponder and finally hand me the ticket with the scripted, “Enjoy your movie.”
 (Maybe that’s why I moved to online booking.)
 But somewhere along the way, I’ve gotten okay with it; comes with age, I guess (I already told you: I’m 41).
 And going alone – for a movie, play, shopping, holiday – can actually be quite freeing.
 Something many of those friends, relatives, colleagues envy me for sometimes.
 “You’re lucky – no responsibilities”, “You’re brave (physically and psychologically), going for holidays alone”, “You did the good thing; never get married.”
 (While you rue, I will move on.)

 Actually, being single is a bit of days/times/months you feel free, a bit of days/times/months you feel sucky, a bit of this, a bit of that.
 This series will look at all of that: the good, the bad, the in-between.
-So, whether by choice, chance, circumstance, am happy sometimes and okay at others, to take that single ticket.
+So, whether by choice, chance, circumstance, am happy sometimes and okay at others, to be Male, Single.